 What’s your single best piece of advice when it comes to moving better?

 The key is to move in many different ways.
-Diversity of movement is better for our bodies and brains than doing single-focused exercise programs that may be more effective for winning a gold medal.
+A diversity of movement is better for our bodies and brains than doing single-focused exercise programs that may be more effective for winning a gold medal.
 I am no longer seeking gold medals (which I did seek when I competed nationally in tae kwon do free fighting in the 1970s).
-Now I am seeking a body and brain that works well to the age of 100, when I want to be playing with my great grandchildren and continuing to spread the epidemic of health to the public and medical establishment.
+Now I am seeking a body and brain that works well to the age of 100 when I want to be playing with my great-grandchildren and continuing to spread the epidemic of health to the public and medical establishment.

 Do you have a particular philosophy when it comes to mindset or spirituality?